Dragonrun1/option/.junie/guidelines.md

   - pipx install uv  (preferred)
   - or: python -m pip install uv
 - From the project root, create a venv and sync dev dependencies:
-  - uv sync -g dev
+  - uv sync --group dev
     - This resolves and installs all dependency groups required for development (docs, lint, test) and the package in editable mode.
 - Use uv run to execute tools inside the environment:
   - uv run pytest